 Fertö-Neusiedler See Cultural Landscape, jointly with Hungary (2001)

 Fertö/Neusiedler See has been the meeting place of different cultures for eight thousand years.
 Its varied landscape bears witness to this intercultural development process.
 The outstanding rural architecture around the lake and many palaces from the 18th and 19th century are a part of the significant prominence.

-This serial property of 111 small individual sites (five of them located in Upper Austria (Attersee, Mondsee) and in Carinthia (Keutschacher See) encompasses the remains of prehistoric pile-dwelling settlements in and around the Alps.
-They were built from around 5000 to 500 B.C. on the edges of lakes, rivers or wetlands; nowadays the remains of these buildings and the findings from the surrounding areas provide insight into life in prehistoric times during the Neolithic and Bronze Age in Alpine Europe.
+This serial property of 111 small individual sites (five of them located in Upper Austria at Attersee and Mondsee and in Carinthia at Keutschacher See) encompasses the remains of prehistoric pile-dwelling settlements in and around the Alps.
+They were built from around 5000 to 500 B.C. on the edges of lakes, rivers or wetlands.
+Nowadays the remains of these buildings and the findings from the surrounding areas provide insight into life during prehistoric times in the Neolithic and Bronze Age in Alpine Europe.

 Since 2004, the Austrian Commission for UNESCO has been encouraging cooperation between the Austrian World Heritage sites.
 On the Commission’s initiative, eight Austrian sites have combined to hold annual meetings.
 Following Fertö/Neusiedler See, Semmering and Graz, the 4th Austrian World Heritage Site Conference took place in Schönbrunn in September 2008.

 World heritage education is a major factor in implementing the World Heritage Convention, as it fosters awareness of our joint responsibility for such sites and their long-term preservation.